kakarot404/docker-deployment-local/README.md

 3. Browse the app at  ➡️ http://localhost:4200

-## 🔧 What "docker-compose up --build" Does ?
+## What "docker-compose up --build" does ?

     Builds Docker images for frontend and backend